 how to get to podgorica

-As I wrote above, there is also an international airport in Podgorica.
-Daily flights arrive here from: Istanbul, Budapest, Vienna, Paris, London, Belgrade.
+Podgorica does have an international airport, with daily flights arriving from Istanbul, Budapest, Vienna, Paris, London, and Belgrade.
 How to get to Montenegro from European cities: the best route today.

 Tip:

-Below is a dynamic rating of the most popular apartments and hotels in Podgorica among tourists.
-For each option, you can click, see photos, prices, reviews.
+Below is a dynamic list of the most popular hotels in Podgorica.
+Click on any option to view photos, prices, and reviews.

-It is dominated by restaurants of national cuisine.
-It is always a lot of meat, vegetables and very tasty bread.
-There are also many pizzerias and Italian restaurants.
-Montenegrins love pizza, pasta, risotto.
+The city is dominated by traditional Montenegrin cuisine, which means lots of meat, vegetables, and incredibly good bread.
+You’ll also find plenty of pizzerias and Italian restaurants.
+Montenegrins love pizza, pasta, and risotto.

 • Coordinates: 42.44122, 19.26285